Hamster Breeds – Behavioural Traits and Tips for Caring

 Housing and Care

-Roborovski hamsters are hyperactive, and thus their cage should be as large as possible to allow them to play and exercise.
-A 2 X 2 X 1 feet cage is the bare minimum for this hamster.
-Ensure that the cage doesn’t have big spaces where the hamster can escape.
+Roborovski hamsters are very active.
+Their cage needs to be as large as possible.
+This gives them lots of room to play and exercise.
+A 2-foot by 2-foot by 1-foot cage is the smallest size for this hamster.
+Be sure the cage does not have big gaps where the hamster can slip out.

-In terms of food, Robos are like other hamsters and thus can eat a mix of low-fat seeds, fresh fruits such as oranges and apples, as well as vegetables such as lettuce.
+For food, Robos are like other hamsters.
+They can eat a mix of low-fat seeds, fresh fruits such as oranges and apples, and vegetables like lettuce.
 They can also eat small amounts of insects or meat.

 4. Dwarf Campbell Russian